zmike/zmike.github.io/_posts/2023-05-10-debugging-primer.md

 ## Step 4: Pray
 Zink tries to conform to Vulkan API rules.
 Sometimes these rules are obfuscated by a trillion Valid Usage statements that nobody has time to read or the mental capacity to comprehend in their totality.

-And when a problem appears that cannot be mitigated with any of the above, we must pray to our lord and savior, the [Vulkan Validation Layer](https://github.com/KhronosGroup/Vulkan-ValidationLayers/) for guidance:
+And when a problem appears that cannot be mitigated with any of the above, we must pray to our lord and savior the [Vulkan Validation Layer](https://github.com/KhronosGroup/Vulkan-ValidationLayers/) for guidance:

 `mesa_glthread=false GALLIUM_THREAD=0 ZINK_DEBUG=flushsync,noreorder,norp,sync,validation MESA_LOADER_DRIVER_OVERRIDE=zink <command>`